bryanwweber/orbital-mechanics-notes/time-since-periapsis-and-keplers-equation/hyperbolic-trajectory-example.md

 The eccentricity is $e =$ {glue:text}`hyperbolic-time-since-perigee-e:.4f`.
 Since $e > 1$, this trajectory is a hyperbola.

-We should find the true anomaly of the asymptote from Eq. {eq}`eq:hyperbolic-true-anomaly-asymptote`, to ensure that our desired true anomaly is valid.
+We should find the true anomaly of the asymptote from @eq:hyperbolic-true-anomaly-asymptote, to ensure that our desired true anomaly is valid.

 ```{code-cell} ipython3
 nu_infty = np.arccos(-1 / e)